NIHR SPARC Award

 The NIHR SPARC scheme allows trainees supported by NIHR Infrastructure to spend time in other parts of the NIHR to network, train in a specific technique or collaborate with other researchers/specialists.
 The scheme is designed to optimise and enhance the trainees’ experience as well as their CVs.
 Expected outcomes include collaborations, publications, presentations, posters, as well as the development of new skills.

 Applications must be directed to Georgina Fletcher and NOT to the NIHR.
-The call for applications for Round 6 has closed.

 The NIHR SPARC is open to all NIHR Academy Members who: